Ask The Experts: Growing Your Own Wildflower Garden

 We asked our NGB member American Meadows to answer 15 FAQ on growing wildflowers.
 We hope that these answers will help you grow an amazing wildflower garden.

 15 Wildflower Garden Questions Answered…

-1. Why should I plant a wildflower garden?
+1. Why should I start growing wildflowers in my garden?

 A garden of wildflowers offers benefits to both the gardener and the environment.
 Once established, properly chosen wildflowers require less maintenance than traditional landscape plantings which can mean less watering, fertilizing, pest control, and mowing.
 Some plants have deep root systems that prevent water runoff and soil erosion and enable them to withstand drought.
 Their growth also brings earthworms and beneficial soil microorganisms to enhance soil health.
 And colorful blossoms can be arranged into lovely, casual bouquets that brighten the home.

 Flowers provide nectar and pollen sources for bees, butterflies, and other pollinators, while ripened seeds are a food source for birds and wildlife.
 Current research suggests that native plants and flowers might be more attractive to native bees.
 Even a small area in a garden or landscape planted with wildflowers that bloom at varying times throughout the growing season helps attract and support pollinators.

 2. What do I need to know when buying my wildflower seeds?

 Some wildflowers have very specific soil, water, light, temperature, and fertility requirements and won’t grow outside of a specific geographic range or set of conditions.
 Others are easier to grow because they have adapted to a wide range of environments.
 Does the plant like full sun, partial sun, or a shaded location?
 Will it require constant moisture or will the plant survive periods of drought during the year?
 Does the plant like rich, fertile soil or does it grow better in a poor soil with lower fertility.
 Choose plant varieties that are matched to the conditions of your site.